- 2 tablespoons chopped onion

 - In a large skillet, cook burgers over medium heat for 5-6 minutes on each side or until meat is no longer pink.
 Meanwhile, prepare Texas toast according to package directions.

 - Drain burgers; set aside and keep warm.
 Add the tomato sauce, brown sugar, Worcestershire sauce and steak sauce to the skillet.
-Bring to a boil; cook and stir for 1 to 2 minutes or until slightly thickened.
+Bring to a boil; cook and stir for 1-2 minutes or until slightly thickened.
 Return burgers to skillet; turn to coat.
 Sprinkle with remaining cheese.
 Serve burgers on toast.
 Yield: 2 servings.

 Medium-Bodied Red Wine